How Common is Hallucinogen Abuse?

 Hallucinogen abuse can cause suicidal thoughts.

-While occasional use of hallucinogens can be common among some recreational drug users, when it is taken often, users can develop a pattern of drug abuse.
-Hallucinogen abuse can cause psychological problems, and can even do permanent damage to the brain.
-Sometimes even from first time use.
-Some of the common signs of hallucinogen abuse are:
+While occasional use of hallucinogens is common among some recreational drug users, if taken often, users can develop a pattern of drug abuse.
+Hallucinogen abuse can cause psychological problems and can even do permanent brain damage, even for first timers.
+Some common signs of hallucinogen abuse are:

 • The body can develop a tolerance quickly and lead the user to take more.
 This poses danger since too much can cause an overdose.

-• Each time a hallucinogen is taken the user can also experience different effects.
+• Experiences differ each time the user takes a hallucinogen.
 They may have a “trip” that can cause them to hallucinate to the point where they can hurt themselves, or someone else.

 • Hallucinogen abuse has long-term effects that include depression, panic, psychosis and suicidal thoughts.

-• People who abuse hallucinogens can also experience flashbacks.
-Users can re-experience the effects of the hallucinogenic drug days or weeks after using the drug.
-In some cases, users have had flashbacks even months or years later after they have stopped using a hallucinogen drug.
+• People who abuse hallucinogens also tend to experience flashbacks.
+Users can re-experience the effects of the hallucinogenic drug days or weeks after use.
+In some cases, users have flashbacks even months or years later after they have stopped using the hallucinogen drug.

-• Users can have difficulty trying to concentrate, and communicate.
-Others have such confusing thoughts that they cannot distinguish between reality and illusion.
+• Users can have difficulty trying to concentrate and communicate.
+Chronic users might have difficulty distinguishing between reality and illusion.

-Hallucinogens can have a powerful effect on the brain.
+Hallucinogens have a powerful effect on the brain.
 No one can tell what type of trip they will experience.
-Some have experienced pleasant and enjoyable sensations, while others have experienced terrifying thoughts of panic and even suicidal.
+Some have experienced pleasant and enjoyable sensations, while others have experienced terrifying thoughts that can lead to panic and even suicide.

 What Other Dangerous Symptoms Can Result from Hallucinogen Abuse?